isabelcabezasm/designpatterns/factory/README.md

 ## Problem

-You want your code to be flexible, so you decided to program to an interface, not an implementation.
-However, somewhere in your code you need to instantiate new objects, obviously.
-If you have multiple classes implementing the same interface and you need to instantiate different objects depending on a parameter, your code might become difficult to read and less flexible than what you expected.
+We want our code to be flexible, so we decided to program to an interface, not an implementation.
+However, somewhere in our code we need to instantiate new objects, obviously.
+If we have multiple classes implementing the same interface and we need to instantiate different objects depending on a parameter, our code might become difficult to read and less flexible than what we expected.

 Let's visualize the problem using a small example: